AnkitNigam1985/stratascratch.github.io/SQL Exercises/Exercises/airbnb-search-details-exercises.md

 7. Make a pivot table which shows the number of searches per city and room type.
 Rows are different cities while columns are different room types:

 Hint: Find the room types using SELECT DISTINCT before making the pivot table.

-8. CHALLENGE: Find properties which are close in price and location and choose the one with more amenities.
-Close in location means that the euclidean distance between their corresponding longitude, latitude pairs is small (e.g. 0.0005) and close in price means that the absolute difference in log price is small (e.g. 0.0001)

-Hint: Use a self join.